 So, in these contexts, yes – I want to live in the moment, but I don’t want to get stuck here.
 I don’t want to just live in the moment, because there is something far greater than just this moment we’re living in.

-Why I Am Not Just Living In the Moment
+Why I Refuse to Just Live In the Moment

 While God gave us this moment we’re living in right now, He has given us something far greater that we must not lose sight of.